One of the toughest aspects of beginning college at age 12 is just getting people to believe you’re up for the challenge.

 “She was really helpful both as a research mentor and an academic advisor,” Evans said.

-The summer research was made possible in part by the Robert Kyncl ’95 and Luz Avila Kyncl ’96 STEM Experiential Learning Fund, a scholarship established by New Paltz alumni that makes once-in-a-lifetime experiential learning opportunities attainable for students in computer science and computer engineering, including undergraduate research, study abroad and industry internships.
+The summer research was made possible by the Robert Kyncl ’95 and Luz Avila Kyncl ’96 STEM Experiential Learning Fund, , a scholarship established by these two alumni.
+The fund makes once-in-a-lifetime experiential learning opportunities attainable for students majoring in STEM disciplines who are underrepresented in those fields.

 Evans was 16 years old when a paper she co-authored with Rădulescu, “Asymptotic sets in networks of coupled quadratic nodes,” was published in Oxford University Press’s Journal of Complex Networks.